 I was born in Bermuda, a sunny, pink-beached island in the Atlantic ocean.
 My family moved to England when I was eight years old.
 I remember it being colder and darker than I was used to and I found it strange that the milk came in bottles instead of cartons.
-But I quickly fell in love with the Dorset countryside, where I spent most of my childhood.
+But I quickly fell in love with the Dorset and Wiltshire countryside, where I spent most of my childhood.

 After discovering I really enjoyed Greek myths and Latin at school, I went to Newnham College, Cambridge to study Classics.
 I loved being a student and stayed long enough to do a PhD (this means I get to call myself 'Dr', which I really like).
 Next, I worked as a historical researcher for authors and television companies.
 This means I was basically a time-travelling sniffer dog, finding out about all kinds of things from Helen of Troy and Russian princesses to Attila the Hun and the history of labradors.
 After that, I published two books for adult readers - a history of the women of the Roman empire and a crime novel set in ancient Rome (both written under my other name, Annelise Freisenbruch).

 I'm now living in the south-west of England again, teaching Latin to pupils aged ten and up and I've finally achieved my ultimate dream of becoming a children's author.
 The Circus Maximus series tells the story of a young girl called Dido who dreams of becoming the first female charioteer to race in the Circus Maximus, the greatest sporting stadium in the ancient world.
 It's an epic tale full of action and danger and adventure and I was inspired to write it by all the horse and pony stories I loved reading when I was a child and had just moved to England.